angelrps/MasterDataScience_FinalProject/README.md

   * ``tpep_pickup_datetime``: The date and time when the meter was engaged.
   * ``PULocationID``: TLC Taxi Zone in which the taximeter was engaged.
 These id's correspond with the boundary zones of the polygone shapefile.

-* **Weather precipitation history**: I wanted to include precipitation data to train the models, as it is sensible to think that rain would affect the taxi demand.
-The analysis would show me afterwards that this is not true.
+* **Weather precipitation history**: I wanted to include precipitation data to train the models, as it is sensible to think that rain would affect the taxi demand (the analysis will show me afterwards that this is not true).
 I downloaded it from the [NOAA](https://www.ncdc.noaa.gov/cdo-web/datasets#LCD) (National Centers for Environmental Information) but it takes a couple of days for them to respond your query so you can also download it from my repo [here](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/data/NOAA_CentralPark_Weather.csv).

 * **Polygon shape file**: In order to visualize the results I needed geometric data.
 This ``.shp`` file represents the boundaries zones for taxi pickups as delimited by the New York City Taxi and Limousine Commission (TLC).
 You can download the file from several [websites](https://archive.nyu.edu/handle/2451/36743) or from my [repo](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/data/taxi_zones/taxi_zones.shp).
 <img src="https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/taxi_zone_map_manhattan.jpg" width="400">